Use this website to view digitised copies of manuscripts and archives in the British Library’s collections,

 Catalogue of Illuminated Manuscripts.

-The content in the Digitised Manuscripts viewer is intended for research and study purposes, including use in
+The content in the Digitised Manuscripts viewer is intended for viewing for research and study purposes.

 Over 600 Greek manuscripts have been digitised with the generous support of the Stavros Niarchos Foundation.

 Almost 500 more will be added during the third phase of the Greek manuscripts digitisation project, funded generously